-Carrie Underwood Flaunts Insane Legs In Sheer Minidress On Nashville Stage
+Carrie Underwood Flaunts Insane Legs In Sheer Mini Dress On Nashville Stage

 I’m living proof that the craziest things can happen, and you can end up exactly where you always wanted to be.”

 Carrie does, indeed, seem to have come a long way.
 The star’s wobbly days auditioning in front of Simon Cowell are now a distant memory, although for many fans, there’s a certain nostalgia to hitting up the old YouTube video and watching Carrie deliver her audition.
-With countless awards under her belt, a brand, and a superstar status, this blonde does appear to be proof that a simple audition as a young girl can go a long way.
+With countless awards under her belt, a brand, and a superstar status, this blonde does appear to be proof that a simple audition as a young woman can go a long way.
 The singer is also a wife and a mother of two.
 Somehow, she manages to juggle it all.

 Fans wishing to see more of Carrie should follow her Instagram.